wootfish/eli.sohl.com/drafts/obsidian.md

 exposing our dependencies to end user code seems strange, so I thought I'd call it out here.

+## Unit Tests

+It would be nice to have some unit tests.
+Currently I'm treating the scripts in `examples/` as tests, re-running them after any big changes and making sure they still look right - this works, but it's not ideal.
+I've been meaning to spend some time figuring out the best way to automate this process (or, even better, replace it with something more rigorous), but haven't gotten around to it yet.

 ## More Examples

 I'm happy with the examples Obsidian has, but I'd like to write (or see) more.